selfrefactor/niketa-theme/README.md

 ## Roadmap April 2019

-[-] Dark themes are not uploaded here, but still published to mono repo
+[x] Dark themes are not uploaded here, but still published to mono repo

 [x] Allow [OPACITY, COLOR] to actually generate gradient